HeloiseS/atlasapiclient/paper/paper.md

 the data for all these data are available on the ATLAS transient server.
 Accessing these data is done through the ATLAS API.
-Here we make available a python client to facilitate the use of tha ATLAS API and ensure that production codes that make API calls can remain unaffected by changes to the API.
+Here we make available a python client to facilitate the use of tha ATLAS API and ensure that production codes that make calls to the server can remain unaffected by internal changes to the API.

 # Statement of need